gethomepage/homepage/docs/widgets/services/customapi.md

 }
 ```

-Define the `mappings` section as an aray, for example:
+Define the `mappings` section as an array, for example:

 ```yaml
 mappings: